sophiazhang6216/sophiazhang6216/README.md

 ## Hi there!
 I'm Sophia Zhang👋

-## 😄 Pronouns: she/Her
+- 😄 Pronouns: she/her
-## 🌱 I’m currently a Computer Science and Operations and Strategic Management student at WashU
+- 🌱 Computer Science and Operations and Strategic Management student at WashU
+- 🔭 Current SWE intern at Gekko Corporation
+- 📫 How to reach me: s.w.zhang@wustl.edu

 <!--
 **sophiazhang6216/sophiazhang6216** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.